phredreeq/pfsense-firewall-configuration/README.md

 ## Analysis

-### Finding 1 — Rule Order is Critical
-Initially the SSH block rule was not working because the Default Allow LAN rule was above it. pfSense processes rules top to bottom — first match wins.
-Moving the block rule above the allow rule fixed the issue immediately.

-Incorrect order:
-Rule 4 ALLOW LAN subnets to Any — matched first
-Rule 3 BLOCK Kali to Ubuntu port 22 — never reached

-Correct order:
-Rule 3 BLOCK Kali to Ubuntu port 22 — matched first Rule 4 ALLOW LAN subnets to Any — only if not blocked

-### Finding 2 — BLOCK vs REJECT Behaviour
+### Finding 1 — BLOCK vs REJECT Behaviour
 pfSense BLOCK action silently drops packets:
 - SSH attempt hung with no response
 - Ping received zero replies after 5 minutes
 - Attacker gets no information about why it failed

-This is more secure than REJECT which sends an immediate refusal — giving attackers confirmation that a firewall exists.
+This is more secure than REJECT which sends an immediate refusal, giving attackers confirmation that a firewall exists.

-### Finding 3 — Firewall Logs Confirmed Blocking
+### Finding 2 — Firewall Logs Confirmed Blocking
 22 blocked log entries were recorded showing:
 - Source: 192.168.10.102 (Kali)
 - Destination: 192.168.20.101 (Ubuntu)